ome/ngff/README.md

 * Make new changes to `latest/index.bs`
 * Update changelog at the bottom of `latest/index.bs`
+* Find references to previous version and _in most cases_, bump to the current version.
 * On completion:
   - copy `latest/index.bs` to `$VERSION/index.bs`
   - update the head matter with the new release version